-In a dystopian future where Corporate hiring practices are policed by a secret division of the government, a General must determine if her ideal candidate is fit for the position or must pay the price for non-compliance.
+In a dystopian future where Corporate hiring practices are policed by an elite division of the military, a General must determine if her ideal candidate is fit for the position or must pay the price for non-compliance.

 Writer/Exec.
 Producer/Lead Actor